ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 10. Keyword match rate 65–75% on Teal or SkillSyncer

-12. Submitted within 48 hours of posting - Early applicants rank ahead of equally-scored later submissions
+12. Submitted within 48 hours of posting - Early applicants rank ahead of equally-scored later submissions.

 Recommended Video to Watch

-For a step-by-step visual walkthrough, watch: Create An ATS-FRIENDLY Resume For Today's Job Market (2024).
-This video covers four specific strategies to make resumes ATS-proof and recruiter-ready, directly addressing formatting best practices for applicant tracking systems.
+For a step-by-step visual walkthrough, watch “Create An ATS-FRIENDLY Resume For Today’s Job Market (2024).”
+This video covers four specific strategies to make resumes ATS-proof and recruiter-ready, focusing on best practices for applicant tracking systems.

 Conclusion